Ruyi-Zha/r2_gaussian/README.md

 We have converted our datasets to NAF format for your convenience.
 You can find them in [here](https://drive.google.com/drive/folders/1YZ3w87XrCNyjDRos6gkY8zgT5hESl-PN?usp=sharing).

 ## 3. Running

 ### 3.1 Initialization (optional)

+We have included initialization files in our dataset.
+You can skip this step if using our dataset.

 For new data, you need to use `initialize_pcd.py` to generate a `*.npy` file which stores the point cloud for Gaussian initialization.